kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 // TargetModel represents a deployed model or a LoRA adapter.
 The
 // Name field is expected to match the name of the LoRA adapter
 // (or base model) as it is registered within the model server.
-Inference
+This
-// Gateway assumes that the model exists on the model server and is the
+// assumes that the model exists on the model server and it is the
 // responsibility of the user to validate a correct match.
 Should a model fail
-// to exist at request time, the error is processed by the Instance Gateway,
+// to exist at request time, the error is processed by the extension,
-// and then emitted on the appropriate InferenceModel object. type TargetModel struct {
+// and then emitted on the appropriate InferenceModel object status. type TargetModel struct {
         // The name of the adapter as expected by the ModelServer.
         Name string